RentInform/BE-Rent-Inform/README.md

 RentInform is a civic data tool designed to help prospective Philadelphia renters gather information about potential new homes, avoid financial and health hazards, and make informed renting decisions to best meet their household's needs.

 The back end application is an API built with the Rails framework.
-It exposes 5 RESTful endpoints and is responsible for recieving JSON requests, querying the internal database (certified rental properties), consuming external APIs, and formatting JSON responses to send data to the front end application.
+It exposes 5 RESTful endpoints and is responsible for receiving JSON requests, querying the internal database (certified rental properties), consuming external APIs, and formatting JSON responses to send data to the front end application.

 - [Production Website](https://rent-inform-36792dcf8db2.herokuapp.com/)
 - [Backend Service](https://sheltered-harbor-92742.herokuapp.com/)